Power management

 Common questions

-TL431 — is it really a voltage reference?
+TL431.
+Is it really a voltage reference?

-Yes, the most common one ever — it's a programmable shunt reference with internal bandgap, used as a regulator feedback element and a general-purpose 2.5 V reference.
+Yes, the most common one ever, it's a programmable shunt reference with internal bandgap, used as a regulator feedback element and a general-purpose 2.5 V reference.

 Series or shunt reference?

-Series (3-terminal) gives you a regulated output node that can drive other circuits — like a tiny LDO.
-Shunt (2-terminal) just sits across a current source like a Zener and clamps the voltage — lower current, simpler, but no drive capability.
+Series (3-terminal) gives you a regulated output node that can drive other circuits, like a tiny LDO.
+Shunt (2-terminal) just sits across a current source like a Zener and clamps the voltage, lower current, simpler, but no drive capability.

 Bandgap vs Zener-based reference?